 - Sources: Zinc supplements, fortified foods, plant-based sources (though these are less bioavailable).

-- Sources: Supplements, fortified foods, a variety of colorful fruits and vegetables.
+- Sources: Supplements, fortified foods, a variety of colourful fruits and vegetables.

 - Reason: Important for thyroid function and antioxidant defense.
 Fish and seafood are good sources, but additional supplementation might be considered if intake is low.